 🇱🇹 Lithuania vs 🇪🇸 Spain: crypto licensing compared

-Lithuania and Spain take recognisably different routes to crypto authorisation.
+Lithuania and Spain are commonly considered side by side for crypto authorisation.
 In Lithuania the route is the MiCA Crypto-Asset Service Provider (CASP) authorisation under Title V of Reg (EU) 2023/1114; replaced the national VASP registration.
 Single passportable licence covering the services applied for. overseen by Bank of Lithuania (Lietuvos bankas) - single competent authority.
 Publicly selective stance: wants few, solid firms rather than the ~370-strong legacy VASP pool.; in Spain it is the MiCA CASP Authorisation granted by the Comisión Nacional del Mercado de Valores (CNMV); Banco de España separately supervises stablecoin (ART/EMT) issuance under Comisión Nacional del Mercado de Valores (CNMV) - lead CASP authority; Banco de España co-supervises stablecoin issuers.
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 | Dimension |